2022 Cumberland County Commissioner Candidates

 He served on the Vineland City Council from 2008-2012, and was the liaison to the Municipal Electric Utility, Planning Board, and Urban Enterprise Zone.
 Doug served as the Director of the Vineland Downtown Improvement District, as well as serving in a variety of volunteer capacities throughout Cumberland County.
 He is a member of Saint Anthony's Greek Orthodox Church, Doug Albrecht, his wife, Sophia, and their son, Samuel, reside in Vineland.

-Victoria (Tori) Lods
+Victoria Lods